Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 JavaScript: I have used https://jshint.com/ in order to check the JavaScript code.

+Python: I have used http://pep8online.com/ to validate Python code.

 ### Manual Testing
 I have a detailed checklist of all the manual testing that has been done to confirm all areas of the site work as expected.